New Zealand recovers six bodies from volcanic island in high-risk mission

 “It’s a very unpredictable volcano,” she told ABC radio on Friday.
 “Having said that, that’s not sufficient in terms of explanation as to whether or not the right checks and balances were in place.”

-Reporting by Charlotte Greenfield in Whakatane and Praveen Menon in Wellington; Editing by Jane Wardell
+Reporting by Charlotte Greenfield in Whakatane, Praveen Menon in Wellington and Colin Packham in Sydney; Writing by Jane Wardell; Editing by Lincoln Feast.